-A minimum of one pass at A Level or 6 unit Vocational A Level (in Maths, Physics or a closely related subject) plus a minimum of three passes at GCSE (grades A-C) including Mathematics at grade B (6), English Language at grade C (4) and one other at grade C (4).
+A minimum of one pass at A Level or 6 unit Vocational A Level (in Maths, Physics or a closely related subject) plus a minimum of three passes at GCSE at grades A-C (8-4) including Mathematics at grade B (6) and English Language at grade C (4).

-Students with a minimum of two years relevant work experience and a current role in an appropriate workplace setting that have a line manager's letter of support and recommendation are also encouraged to apply.
+You are also welcome to apply if you have a minimum of two years relevant work experience and a current role in an appropriate workplace setting with a line manager's letter of support and recommendation.

 Study, Assessment and Qualifications

-During each module, you will undertake assignments that count towards its assessment.
-You will occasionally need to partake in a timed examination.
+During each module, you will undertake assignments that count towards its assessment and you will occasionally need to partake in a timed examination.

 All modules are designed to enable you to engage in new areas of knowledge to acquire practical experience of a range of activities relevant to your employment within the performance road car technology industry and to encourage you to engage in critical reflection.

 You will be given the opportunity to participate in lectures and workshops, plan and deliver presentations to your peers, research areas of relevance to the degree programme, critically evaluate the validity and implications of information and work with a wide variety of computer hardware and software.

 The Foundation Degree requires a significant component to be taken and studied in industry.
 We have extensive links with local employers and appropriate placements will be facilitated as far as possible by the college.

 Nevertheless, it remains your responsibility to secure such access in order to complete the assessment on the programme.

 You will be required to attend an interview and you can apply for this programme via the UCAS website.